misiektoja/spotify_monitor/THIRD_PARTY_NOTICES.md

 ## External data sources

 The debug utility `spotify_monitor_totp_test --download-secrets` can fetch current TOTP secret material from [xyloflake/spot-secrets-go](https://github.com/xyloflake/spot-secrets-go).
 Nothing from that project is vendored, redistributed or used by the main monitoring tool.
-The download happens only when you pass that flag explicitly, and the source URL is configurable through `SECRET_CIPHER_DICT_URL`.
+The download happens only when you pass that flag explicitly and the source URL is configurable through `SECRET_CIPHER_DICT_URL`.

 ## Reporting a licensing problem